Hootsuite Logo

 Hootsuite Symbol

 All three Hootsuite emblems use the grotesque.
-In the first case, it resembles a slightly modified Ashemore Cond Medium font.
-In the second, it is associated with the Myriad Pro SemiCondensed Bold but with a half-cut crossbar at the “t.”
-The modern logo uses Manfred Klein’s DoradoHeadline Regular, which echoes a bit of the LCT Picon Extended Bold.
+The first resembles a slightly modified version of the Ashemore Cond Medium font.
+The second is associated with the Myriad Pro SemiCondensed Bold but with a half-cut crossbar at the “t.”
+The modern logo uses Manfred Klein’s DoradoHeadline Regular, which echoes some of the LCT Picon Extended Bold.

-The color palette also varied and changed from neutral black to multi-colored.
-In the debut version, yellow and gray predominate; in the current one – coral.
+The color palette also varied, shifting from neutral black to multicolored.
+In the debut version, yellow and gray predominated; in the current one, coral.
 The second logo was completely black, which made it look businesslike and strict.

 What can Hootsuite manage?